owencraston/owencraston.github.io/src/data/blog/post-2/index.md

 | Sort array in place in reverse order    | array.sortDescending()| O(nlogn)    | |

 ## Lists
-Similarly to the [Java list](https://docs.oracle.com/javase/8/docs/api/java/util/List.html), the [Kotlin List](https://kotlinlang.org/docs/collections-overview.html#list) is an interface that allows you to store elements in a specified order with indexed access to these elements.
-It also allows for the growing and shrinking of the list (if the list is mutable).
+Similar to the [Java list](https://docs.oracle.com/javase/8/docs/api/java/util/List.html), the [Kotlin List](https://kotlinlang.org/docs/collections-overview.html#list) is an interface that allows for the storage of elements in a specified order, with indexed access to these elements.
+It also allows for the growing and shrinking of the list, given it is mutable.
 The default implementation of `List` in Kotlin is an [ArrayList](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-array-list/) but others are available.

 ### Creating A List
 - A `read only` list can be created using the `listOf()` function.